krushna-nayak30101/30-Days-Python-Challenge/Day_24/Readme.md

 # 🎯 Topic:
-- 🔹 How to parse command-line arguments using argparse
+-    🔹 How to install and set up a Flask project
-- 🔹 Structuring user-friendly CLI tools
-- 🔹 Handling options, flags, and help messages

-Challennge -   Rebuild the Temperature Converter from Day 22 using Kivy GUI, with:
--    Text input field
--    Spinner for unit selection
--    Button to trigger conversion
+-    🔹 Creating routes to control page navigation
+-    🔹 Building HTML templates using Jinja2
+-    🔹 Linking Python backend logic with the frontend using @dataclass

+Challennge -Build a minimal library system to manage book records using @dataclass for structure and Flask for the web interface.

 ```
 from flask import Flask, render_template